Convert an AnnData

 , the conversion function will guess

-which items to copy as described in the conversion tables conversion table
+which items to copy as described in the conversion table below.
+In most

-below.
-In most cases, the default is to copy all items using the same names
+cases, the default is to copy all items using the same names except where the

-vector.
-If an unnamed vector is provided, the values will be used as names
+a warning.
+If an unnamed vector is provided, the values will be used as

 Examples: